-Participants: Anonymous; Resources; Books; Representation; Sexual education; Heteronormativity; Teacher education; Teachers
+Participants: Dawn; Resources; Books; Representation; Sexual education; Heteronormativity; Teacher education; Teachers

 Anonymous: My older child often comments on the fact that there’s not a lot of children’s books written about single-parent families, and she doesn’t see herself reflected in a lot of children’s books, have a very ideal heteronormative family.
 And they don’t even necessarily represent single-parent families, let alone queer families.
 Like there are, like my kids, to them it’s no big deal.
 Like if I wanted to get married to another woman, they’re just like “Okay, cool.
 We like women anyways.”
 So to a lot of kids, I think it’s not really a big deal anymore.
 But I don’t think that there’s a ton of books.
 Like I think maybe we have four or five books about trans girls.
 But they’re very much the kind of books that’s intended as a teaching tool, and those were helpful for that first year, when it was like “Okay, you’re normal, you’re not the only one.”
 But there’s not a lot of books that it’s just a regular book and then the family is queer or the family is trans or whatever.
 So I think that’s maybe a gap.